stooged/ESP32-Server-900u/README.md

 <br><br>

 # Untested State
-this code may not work as i am still waiting for my s2 boards to arrive.
+this code may not work as i am still waiting for my s2 boards to arrive. the usb method was tested on a samd51 board and it works but i have not physically tested it on a esp32 s2 board.

 <br><br><br>